 Hence, having chosen the needed words from all the languages of the family under research we proceed to estimate.
-At first, a common lexical stock should be defined, which is one of the characteristics of the linguistic community, but does not reveal any information about the level of cognation between different languages, therefore should be excluded from the calculation.
-The rest of the words can be common to two or more languages, but we count the amount of the mutual words in pairs regardless whether they exist in other languages or not.
-After such a calculation in all possible pairs of languages the graphic model of cognation is constructed.
+At first, a common lexical stock should be defined, which is one of the characteristics of the linguistic community, but does not reveal any information about the level of kinship between different languages, therefore should be excluded from the calculation.
+The rest of the words can be common to two or more languages, but we count the amount of the mutual words in pairs regardless of whether they exist in other languages or not.
+After such a calculation in all possible pairs of languages, the graphic model of their kinship is constructed.
 The graph reflects the location of areas where each of the languages was spread on the common territory of the whole language family.
-Each area corresponds to a tight accumulation of knots of the got graph.
-This accumulation is formed by the ends of ribs (segments) with length inversely proportional to the amount of mutual words in the pair of languages.
-The amount of ribs is equal to the amount of pairs of languages, and the amount of knots is one unit less than the amount of languages.
-The process of the graph construction is simple and only needs some elementary knowledge in geometry.
+Each area corresponds to a tight accumulation of knots on the got graph.
+This accumulation is formed by the ends of ribs (segments) with length inversely proportional to the number of mutual words in the pair of languages.
+The amount of ribs is equal to the number of pairs of languages, and the amount of knots is one unit less than the number of languages.
+The process of graph construction is simple and only needs some elementary knowledge of geometry.

 As a next step, we have to find a suitable place for the received graph.
-The suitable territory should consist of areas with more or less distinct natural boundary-lines such as rivers or mountain ranges.
-Natural barriers complicate contacts between the people in the areas and, accordingly, prevents from exchanging with new arisen words that results in the split of a primary language.
-The more distant one from another the situated areas are, the larger amount of differences arise in the languages of their inhabitants.
-There are very few places on the earth’s surface with accumulation of natural areas, which we will name ethno-producing areas therefore search for them is not complicated.
+The suitable territory should consist of areas with more or less distinct natural boundary lines such as rivers or mountain ranges.
+Natural barriers complicate contact between the people in the areas and, accordingly, prevent them from exchanging new arisen words that result in the split of a primary language.
+The more distant between areas the larger amount of differences that arise in the languages of their inhabitants.
+There are very few places on the earth’s surface with the accumulation of natural areas, which we will name ethno-producing areas, therefore, search for them is not complicated.
 A lot of people think that any kind of graphical model can be placed in any kind of place, but this is a fallacy.
-The same as the two nets, formed of triangles and squares, cannot be superposed, it is similarly impossible to superpose a graphic model upon an incongruous place in a map.
-Thus, the fact of correct placing the graph in a map is meaningful in itself.
+The same as the two nets, formed of triangles and squares, cannot be superposed, it is similarly impossible to superpose a graphic model upon an incongruous place on a map.
+Thus, the fact of correctly placing the graph on a map is meaningful in itself.

 Left: Spreading homo sapiens.